seunsmakinde/rewards-redemption-app/README.md

 ---

 ## 📌 Notes

-* Authentication is not included, as per the scope.
 * The app is ready for extension with a frontend (React) or additional user features.

 ---